instayu/html-5-calander/Contributing.md.md

 Create a free account on [GitHub](https://github.com/signup/free) so you can:

   * Fork the source code.
   * Contribute modules to the Gallery.
+(You can now use your own repo as the source.)
   * Contribute documentation, examples or code to the core library.

 **Submit a CLA**